chucktilbury/Assembler/notes.md

 - This cannot be made to work. ~~Look at changing the VM so that it loads variables as pointers instead of indexes, for efficiency at runtime.~~ The problem is with linking the pointer to actual instructions, as instructions are loaded as a single block.
 Note that addresses in Linux are 48 bits where the lower 32 bits are the actual index and the upper 16 bits are the segment selector.
 The segment selector does not change for the life of the program, so this lower 32 bits can be used as an index.
 Variable indexes are already 32 bits in the VM.
 There are implications for the object model...

 # Finished TODO items
+- Create a directory and stub out the debugger.
 - Merge the garbage collector to this tree. ~~Fix the build so that it builds with the rest of the code~~.
 - Merge the goldfish tree to this tree.
 - Delete INTEGER and UNSIGNED types and replace with NUMBER, which is always a double.
 This is a fairly sweeping change that will require changes to most files.